applidium/ADTransitionController/_includes/using.md

 ### Methods

 The point of `ADTransitionController` is to be able to customize the animations for a transition between two `UIViewController` instances.
-These are the methods we added to let you take advantage of the built-in transitions:
+Here are the methods we added to let you take advantage of the built-in transitions:

 ```objective-c
 - (void)pushViewController:(UIViewController *)viewController withTransition:(ADTransition *)transition;